 In order for a child with d-TGA to survive, a communication must be present between the pulmonary and systemic circulations to allow oxygenated blood from the lungs to reach the right ventricle for distribution to the rest of the body through the abnormally placed aorta.
 In most instances, this communication is through a ventricular septal defect (incomplete TGA).
 If a VSD is not present, oxygenated blood from the lungs is returned directly to the lungs without being distributed to the rest of the body (complete TGA).

-If the defect coding system does not include unique codes to differentiate TGA with and without a VSD (complete vs. incomplete), the VSD should be coded separately when present.

-I-TGA (corrected transposition or "levo" transposition) is a defect in which the ventricle on the right side of the heart has the anatomic appearance of the left ventricle, and the ventricle on the left side of the heart has the anatomic appearance of the right ventricle (ventricular inversion).
+If the defect coding system does not include unique codes to differentiate TGA with and without a VSD (complete vs. incomplete), the VSD should be coded separately when present. l-TGA (corrected transposition or "levo" transposition) is a defect in which the ventricle on the right side of the heart has the anatomic appearance of the left ventricle, and the ventricle on the left side of the heart has the anatomic appearance of the right ventricle (ventricular inversion).
 The pulmonary artery arises from the anatomic left ventricle and the aorta arises from the anatomic right ventricle (hence the designation of transposition).
 Because blood from the ventricle on the right flows through the pulmonary artery, and that from the ventricle on the left flows through the aorta, circulation is normal as long as there are no other defects.
 Transposition of the great arteries is one of several abnormalities of the outflow tract of the heart known as conotruncal defects.
 Very few infants with these defects have a deletion on the short arm of chromosome 22 (deletion 22q11.2).
 This deletion is diagnosed using fluorescent in situ hybridization (FISH) and will not necessarily be detected on a routine karyotype analysis.

-Tricuspid Valve Atresia and Stenosis (Recommended Condition) Description Tricuspid valve atresia - Lack of patency, or failure of formation altogether, of the tricuspid valve, resulting in obstruction of blood flow from the right atrium to the right ventricle.
+Appendix 3.1 Case Definition Tricuspid Valve Atresia and Stenosis (Recommended Condition) Tricuspid valve atresia - Lack of patency, or failure of formation Description altogether, of the tricuspid valve, resulting in obstruction of blood flow from the right atrium to the right ventricle.
 Tricuspid valve stenosis - Obstruction or narrowing of the tricuspid valve, which may impair blood flow from the right atrium to the right ventricle.
 Inclusions Tricuspid atresia Tricuspid stenosis Exclusions Tricuspid regurgitation without specific mention of tricuspid atresia or stenosis.

-ICD-9-CM Codes 746.1 ICD-10-CM Codes Q22.4 CDC/BPA Codes 746.100 (tricuspid atresia), 746.106 (tricuspid stenosis) (excluding 746.105 - tricuspid insufficiency), For CCHD Screening 746.100 only Note: Only the tricuspid atresia is a CCHD.
+ICD-9-CM Codes 746.1 (Includes both tricuspid valve atresia and stenosis) ICD-10-CM Codes Q22.4 (Includes both tricuspid valve atresia and stenosis) CDC/BPA Codes 746.100 (tricuspid atresia), 746.106 (tricuspid stenosis) (excluding 746.105 - tricuspid insufficiency), 746.100 only For CCHD Screening Note: Only the tricuspid atresia is a CCHD.
 Many cases of tricuspid stenosis are not critical.
+The ICD-9-CM and ICD-10-CM codes do not distinguish between these conditions.
+Therefore, estimates of CCHD prevalence using these codes will likely be somewhat inflated.
 Diagnostic Methods While tricuspid valve atresia or stenosis may be suspected by clinical presentation, it may be conclusively diagnosed only through direct visualization of the heart by cardiac echo (echocardiography), catheterization, surgery, or autopsy.

-Prenatal Diagnoses Not Confirmed Postnatally While these conditions may be identified by prenatal ultrasound, they should not be included in surveillance data without postnatal confirmation.
+Prenatal Diagnoses Not While these conditions may be identified by prenatal ultrasound, they Confirmed Postnatally should not be included in surveillance data without postnatal confirmation.
 In addition, the absence of tricuspid valve atresia or stenosis on prenatal ultrasound does not necessarily mean that it will not be diagnosed after delivery.
-Additional Information NA